lmcrean/lauriecrean_v3/frontend/docs/index.md

 <DeveloperBusinessCard />

 Welcome to my portfolio website!
-On this page you will find a guide to my selected projects that demonstrate my skills in full-stack, frontend and backend development.
-All projects are developed with a focus on agile Many projects are deployed in iterations, with improved tech stack solutions over time, in which case the latest version is included at the top.
+On this page you will find a guide to my selected projects that demonstrate my skills in back end development.
+Many projects are deployed in iterations, with improved business solutions over time, in which case the latest version is included at the top.

 <CustomTOC />